GummiCode/hello-world/README.md

 hello-world repository for The Complete JavaScript Courst

 This is an arbitrary text used to try out creating and committing branches.

+And now here I am, just messing about